-It is imperative to have the right mindsets in establishing and shaping the right culture in the business workplace.
+It is imperative to have the right mindset in establishing and shaping the right culture in the business workplace.

 What You Must Know When Scaling Your Business

-- It’s easier to build the culture first than reshape it later.
-A common misconception is altering the culture once the company reaches 50–100 team members, before raising another round or while forming a new board.
+It’s easier to build the culture first than reshape it later.
+A common misconception is altering the culture once the company scales to 50–100 team members, before raising another round or while forming a new board.
 Starting on the right foot will keep you aligned at all times.

 3. Hiring New People for Your Growing Business

-You can find the right people by doing a strategic interview process.
+You can find and convert the right people by conducting a strategic interview process.